 And the third act is basically the FINAL BATTLE and RESOLUTION.
 It can often be one continuous sequence – the chase and confrontation, or confrontation and chase.
 There may be a final preparation for battle, or it might be done on the fly.

-But we’ll talk about the third act and climax in a separate post.
+But we’ll talk about the third act and climax in separate posts.

 And I'm always interested in hearing examples of great midpoints!